pycoders470/pyspark-fundamentals-on-NYCTaxiRide-dataset/README.md

 - Python 3.7+
 - Jupyter Notebook or VS Code with Jupyter extension
 - PySpark (install via `pip install pyspark`)
+- Suggested to use Google Colab - Don't have to setup environment [Checkout](https://colab.research.google.com/)

 ### Running the Notebook